What’s Going On

 On the Sidewalks of Downtown Sheridan – Over 90 unique sculptures, from Indian maidens to lion cubs to a rhinoceros, on public display all around downtown Sheridan and beyond – over 70 of these are permanent pieces, and another 20 are on loan from the artist (and for sale) – under the watchful care of the Sheridan Public Arts Committee, (307) 752-1603.

-Coming August 4: Sagebrush Community Art Center – Watercolor Wyoming Show, juried watercolor exhibit by artists across the U.S., hosted by the Wyoming Watercolor Society – thru August 30 – at the Sagebrush Community Art Center in the Historic Train Depot, 201 E. 5th St., (307) 674-1970.
+Sagebrush Community Art Center – Watercolor Wyoming Show, juried watercolor exhibit, 46 paintings by 27 artists from 13 different states across the U.S., hosted by the Wyoming Watercolor Society – thru August 30 – at the Sagebrush Community Art Center in the Historic Train Depot, 201 E. 5th St., (307) 674-1970.

 Members’ Sales Gallery – works of local members of the Sheridan Artists’ Guild, Et al (SAGE) – paintings, drawings, glasswork, woodwork, ceramics, and fiber arts – thru the summer – at the Sagebrush Community Art Center in the Historic Train Depot, 201 E. 5th St., (307) 674-1970.
 Student drawings from Kathy Sabine’s portrait class are displayed in the hallway leading to the Members’ Sales Gallery.